openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/10-deploying-the-operator-image.md

 <ctrl-c>
 ```

-So we can monitor what the operator is doing as we test it, grab the name of the pod:
+So we can monitor what the Operator is doing as we test it, grab the name of the pod:

 ```execute-2
 POD=`oc get pods -l name=podset-operator --field-selector=status.phase=Running -o name | head -1 -`; echo $POD